Concentration estimates for functions of finite high-dimensional random arrays: Random arrays arising from combinatorial structures

 \subsection{Further combinatorial structures}

-Let $n,k,d$ be positive integers with $n\meg d\meg 2$ and $k\mik {n\choose d}$, and let $\boldsymbol{\Xi}=\langle \xi_e: e\in {[n]\choose d}\rangle$ be a $d$-dimensional random array with boolean entries which are uniformly distributed on the set of all $\boldsymbol{x}\in \{0,1\}^{{[n]\choose d}}$ which have exactly $k$ one's.
+Let $n,k,d$ be positive integers with $n\meg d\meg 2$ and $k\mik \binom{n}{d}$, and let $\boldsymbol{\Xi}=\langle \xi_e: e\in \binom{[n]}{d}\rangle$ be a $d$-dimensional random array with boolean entries that are uniformly distributed on the set of all $\boldsymbol{x}\in \{0,1\}^{\binom{[n]}{d}}$ that have exactly $k$ ones.
 (In particular, $\boldsymbol{\Xi}$ is exchangeable.)
 The random array $\boldsymbol{\Xi}$ generates the classical fixed size Erd\H{o}s--R\'{e}nyi random graph/hypergraph, and it is clear that it satisfies the box independence condition.
-By taking products\footnote{These products have a natural combinatorial interpretation; \textit{e.g.}, they can be used to count subgraphs of random graphs.} of the entries of $\boldsymbol{\Xi}$ as in~\eqref{e1.12}, one also obtains exchangeable random arrays which are approximately dissociated.
+By taking products\footnote{These products have a natural combinatorial interpretation; \textit{e.g.}, they can be used to count subgraphs of random graphs.} of the entries of $\boldsymbol{\Xi}$ as in~\eqref{e1.12}, one also obtains exchangeable random arrays that are approximately dissociated.

-Spreadable random arrays---and, in particular, spreadable random arrays which satisfy the box independence condition---are also closely related to a class of stochastic processes introduced by Furstenberg and Katznelson \cite{FK91} in their proof of the density Hales--Jewett theorem (see also \cite{Au11,DT21}).
+Spreadable random arrays---and, in particular, spreadable random arrays that satisfy the box independence condition---are also closely related to a class of stochastic processes introduced by Furstenberg and Katznelson \cite{FK91} in their proof of the density Hales--Jewett theorem (see also \cite{Au11,DT21}).
 Unfortunately, this relation is not so transparent as in case of graphs and hypergraphs, and we shall refrain from discussing it further since it requires several probabilistic and Ramsey-theoretic tools in order to be properly exposed.